United Nations Day: 24 October

 Citizens of the World Unite

 This change is a world parliament, elected by the world’s citizens.
-These organizations believe that representation should be given to all citizen.
+These organizations believe that representation should be given to all citizens.
 For in a democracy, citizens elect representatives at multiple levels.
 It is argued that:

 ‘A world parliament would be an instrument to find and implement solutions that are democratic, accountable and serve the best interest of humanity.
 It would reflect the social, political, religious, ethnical, and cultural variety of all the world’s citizens, transcending national boundaries’ (http://www.worldparliamentnow.org/).